 1. Come up with an initial estimate

 Using a factor of your household income, you can quickly come up with an initial estimate for how much house you may be able to afford.
-The total house value should generally be no more than 3 to 5 times your total household income, depending on how much debt you currently have.
+For most people and families, the total house value should generally be no more than 3 to 5 times their total annual household income.

-- If more than 20% of your monthly income goes to pay down existing debts in the household, dial the purchase price to 3 times.
+• Debt: More than 20% of your income goes to pay existing debts

 2. Save at least your annual salary before buying

 Consider holding off on buying until you have saved an amount equal to your household's annual income.
 This should cover your down payment and the other upfront expenses associated with buying a house.
 If you purchase a home that is 4 times your annual income, then 1 times your income is 25% of the value of the home.
 In that case, you would be able to make a 20% down payment and still have money left over to cover closing and moving costs.
-Consider saving this amount first before making an offer.
+Consider saving this amount first before you begin home shopping in earnest.

 Making at least a 20% down payment is the ideal option in most cases, because you can avoid private mortgage insurance and save money in the long run.
-If you can't put 20% down but still want the big house you've always dreamed of, you could benefit from selecting a nonconforming loan, like an FHA loan.
-(Learn more about the types of mortgages to consider.)
+If you can't put 20% down but you’re otherwise in strong financial shape and ready to buy, you might benefit from considering a nonconforming loan, like an FHA loan.
+(Learn more about the types of mortgages that may be available to you.)

 3. Get preapproved

-Of course, the guidelines above are only guidelines.
-Ultimately, how much house you can afford will depend on how large of a mortgage you qualify for, which in turn depends not only on your income, down payment, and other debts, but also on your credit (plus potentially the credit of your spouse or other co-buyer).
+Of course, while the above guidelines are useful in setting your expectations, how much house you can buy will largely depend on how large a mortgage you qualify for, which in turn depends not only on your income, down payment, and other debts, but also on your credit (plus potentially the credit of your spouse or other co-buyer).

 It can be helpful to start checking your credit score and reports regularly even years before you get serious about buying, since it can take time to improve your score (read about tips to improve your credit score).
 At the very least, consider requesting your credit report from all 3 credit bureaus to make sure there are no errors listed on your report before you begin approaching mortgage lenders.

 Once you're ready, consider applying with multiple lenders to try to find the most competitive rate possible.
-(However, consider submitting all your applications within a 1- to 2-week period, to avoid causing short-term damage to your credit score.)
-"Always compare all mortgage options available to you, because there might be a better option," says Kumar.
+(However, consider submitting all your applications within a 1- to 2-week period, to avoid risking short-term damage to your credit score.)
+"Always compare all mortgage options available to you, because even small differences in interest rates can impact your total costs over time," says Kumar.